ehsanbabavu/ariyabot/replit.md

 This is a modern Persian e-commerce and support web application built with a full-stack TypeScript architecture.
 The application provides user management, a ticketing system, inventory management, and subscription services with role-based access control.
 All user-facing content is displayed in Persian (Farsi) while maintaining a modern, responsive design.
 The project aims to provide a comprehensive and intuitive platform for online business operations in the Persian market, incorporating AI-powered features for smart ordering and deposit receipt processing via WhatsApp.

+## Replit Setup (October 7, 2025)

+The application has been successfully configured to run in the Replit environment:

+- **Database**: PostgreSQL database provisioned with Drizzle schema pushed
+- **Development Server**: Running on port 5000 (http://0.0.0.0:5000)
+- **Default Users**:
+  - Admin: username `ehsan`, password `admin123`
+  - Test Seller: username `test_seller`, password `test123`
+- **Test Data**: Pre-loaded with 3 mobile categories and 6 test products
+- **Deployment**: Configured for autoscale deployment with build and start scripts
+- **AI Integration**: Gemini AI token needs to be configured via admin panel for AI features

+### Important Notes
+- Gemini AI token should be configured in the admin panel (AI Token Settings) to enable AI-powered features
+- WhatsApp integration requires token configuration in admin settings
+- The application runs frontend and backend on the same port (5000) using Vite in development mode

 # User Preferences

 Preferred communication style: Simple, everyday language.